fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Angel Jibril Occasion

-When the prophet SAW was 4, Jibril came in the form of a man and opened up his chest and took his heart out and took out the black portion and said this is shaitan's portion in you.
+When the prophet  ﷺ    was 4, Jibril came in the form of a man and opened up his chest and took his heart out and took out the black portion and said this is shaitan's portion in you.
 It is said that shaitan pricks every child when they are born.
 His foster brothers ran to Halima and told that some man killed Muhammad but they found a the future prophet safe but shocked.